Bernard of Clairvaux: Schism

-Bernard's influence was soon felt in provincial affairs.
-He defended the rights of the Church against the encroachments of kings and princes, and recalled to their duty Henri Sanglier, archbishop of Sens and Stephen of Senlis, bishop of Paris.
+Bernard made a self-confident impression and had an undeniable charisma in the eyes of his contemporaries; "his first and greatest miracle," wrote the historian Holdsworth, "was himself."
+He defended the rights of the church against the encroachments of kings and princes, and recalled to their duty Henri Sanglier, archbishop of Sens and Stephen of Senlis, bishop of Paris.
 When Honorius II died in 1130, a schism broke out in the Church by the election of two popes, Pope Innocent II and Antipope Anacletus II.
 Innocent, having been banished from Rome by Anacletus, took refuge in France.
 King Louis VI convened a national council of the French bishops at Étampes and Bernard, summoned there by the bishops, was chosen to judge between the rival popes.
 He decided in favour of Innocent.

 Bernard travelled on to Italy and reconciled Pisa with Genoa, and Milan with the pope.
 The same year Bernard was again at the Council of Reims at the side of Innocent II.
 He then went to Aquitaine where he succeeded for the time in detaching William X, Duke of Aquitaine, from the cause of Anacletus.

 Germany had decided to support Innocent through Norbert of Xanten, who was a friend of Bernard's.
-However, Innocent insisted on Bernard's company when he met with Lothair II, Holy Roman Emperor.
+Pope Innocent, however, insisted on Bernard's company when he met with Lothair II, Holy Roman Emperor.
 Lothair II became Innocent's strongest ally among the nobility.
 Although the councils of Étampes, Würzburg, Clermont, and Rheims all supported Innocent, large portions of the Christian world still supported Anacletus.

 In a letter by Bernard to German Emperor Lothair regarding Antipope Anacletus, Bernard wrote, "It is a disgrace for Christ that a Jew sits on the throne of St. Peter's" and "Anacletus has not even a good reputation with his friends, while Innocent is illustrious beyond all doubt."
+(One of Anacletus' great-great-grandparents, Benedictus, maybe Baruch in Hebrew, was a Jew who had converted to Christianity - but Anacletus himself was not a Jew, and his family had been Christians for three generations).

 Bernard wrote to Gerard of Angoulême (a letter known as Letter 126), which questioned Gerard's reasons for supporting Anacletus.
 Bernard later commented that Gerard was his most formidable opponent during the whole schism.
-After persuading Gerard, Bernard traveled to visit William X, Duke of Aquitaine.
+After persuading Gerard, Bernard travelled to visit William X, Duke of Aquitaine.
 He was the hardest for Bernard to convince.
 He did not pledge allegiance to Innocent until 1135.
 After that, Bernard spent most of his time in Italy persuading the Italians to pledge allegiance to Innocent.
-The conflict ended when Anacletus died in 1138.